 Judd Viburnum Information

+In 1920, horticulturist William H. Judd of the Arnold Arboretum crossed Koreanspice viburnum (Viburnum carlessi) with Bitchiu viburnum and created what we know today as the Judd viburnum or Viburnum juddii.
+Judd viburnum plants have the fragrant 3 inch (8 cm.), dome-shaped flowers of its parent plant Koreanspice.
 These flower buds start out pink, then open to a creamy white.
 They bloom for about 10 days in spring to early summer and attract pollinators who feast on the sweet nectar.
 Eventually, the spent flowers turn into dark black berries in late summer to fall, attracting birds.
-The blue-green foliage also turns a wine red color in late summer and fall.
+The blue-green foliage also turns a wine-red color in late summer and fall.

 How to Grow a Judd Viburnum Plant